Archive for the ‘Advice for New Writers’ Category

 Making Soft Magic Systems Work

-By M.K.
+by M.K.
 Hutchins Soft magic has been with us since humans had stories: it’s in our fairytales, our folklore, and continues to be popular today, appearing in everything from Studio Ghibli films to the writings of Terry Pratchett, to Axie Oh’s The Girl Who Fell Beneath the Sea.
 Soft magic usually gets defined by what […]

 Climate Change and Antibiotic Resistance: Facts for Fiction

-By Jason P. Burnham Climate change is the top public health emergency of the twenty-first century.
+by Jason P. Burnham Climate change is the top public health emergency of the twenty-first century.
 Naturally, you may be inclined to write a story somewhere on the dystopia-to-solarpunk spectrum that mitigates your burgeoning existential climate dread.
 Perhaps one of your characters works in healthcare and is struggling with an ever-increasing burden of antibiotic-resistant infections […]